-In this case, Simmons began its work on June 17, 2013, and ended its work 289 days later, on April 2, 2014.
-Based on the Cement Mason PWD and the work performed, the work properly fell within the apprenticeable craft of Cement Mason.
-Simmons did not provide contract award information to applicable apprenticeship committee for Cement Mason, did not request dispatch of apprentices from that committee, and did not hire any apprentice Cement Masons for the Project, thereby failing to satisfy the one-to-five ratio.
+In this case, Simmons had journeymen Laborers working on the Project a total of 330 days during the period commencing April 14, 2013, and ending March 9, 2014.
+As found, ante, according to the Cement Mason PWD and its scope of work, the workers properly fell within the apprenticeable craft of Cement Mason.
+Simmons did not hire any apprentice Cement Masons for the Project, and thereby failed to satisfy the one-to-five ratio.
+Simmons also failed to timely and properly request dispatch of apprentices to the Cement Mason apprenticeship committees.

-&lt;sup>15 Here, the record established no exemption for Simmons.

-Simmons did not timely and properly request dispatch of apprentices to the Cement Mason apprenticeship committees.
-Simmons did issue a DAS 142 form to the Cement Mason apprenticeship committee on October 22, 2013, but the form was not timely and was not properly framed, in that the form failed to provide the required 72 hours' notice.
-By requesting apprentices to appear for work for the week of June 17, 2013, the DAS 142 form was ineffectual for purposes of giving the required prior notice since the date had already passed.

 Accordingly, the evidentiary record establishes Simmons' liability for its violation of section 1777.5 and California Code of Regulations, title 8, section 230.1, subdivision (a).